voidlizard/hbs2/README.md

 This may be attributed to certain design choices made in favor of performance over user experience and consistency.

-Currently, we are in the process of redesigning hbs2-git to enhance its performance, leveraging new mechanisms such as refchans and hbs2-share.
+Currently, we are in the process of redesigning hbs2-git to fix those issues and enhance its performance, leveraging new mechanisms such as refchans and hbs2-share.
 This may also lead to a new repository structure.

 The redesign is expected to take a few weeks, approximately 2 to 3.